shreyakupadhyay/shrt/README.md

 #Chota
-Chota - meaning short - in Urdu is an awesome url shortener written in `Flask`, it is simple yet powerful.
-Fork this repo and play around with it, don't forget to make pull requests.
+Chota - meaning short in Urdu - is an awesome url shortener written in `Flask` as my personal project to dive deeper into flask, it is simple yet powerful.
+Fork this repo and play around with it, don't forget to make pull requests and make it even better.
 See the app in [action](http://chota-tk.herokuapp.com/).
 <a href="http://imgur.com/KEIT77n"><img src="http://i.imgur.com/KEIT77n.png" title="Hosted by imgur.com" /></a>

 ###Installation: